“The therapy I provide is a deeply spiritual, though not necessarily religious process.

 The ancient alchemists, who watched with reverent anticipation over their beakers as they billowed their fires, were not simply trying to turn lead into gold.

 The earnest ones were at the same time working to identify the lead in their own lives and transform it into a golden vein of inner enlightenment and personal change.

-That’s how psychotherapy as I practice it works.
-It’s challenging, sometimes brooding, surprisingly mystical, and amazingly rewarding work.
+Psychotherapy, as Dr. Hooper practices it, is challenging, sometimes brooding, surprisingly mystical, and amazingly rewarding work.

 Therapy became his laboratory.